sybilhoangRG/support.balsamiq.com/content/tutorials/specifyinginteraction.md

 The first thing to be aware of is that files must be saved before you can link them.
 Once you have saved files, you can create links between wireframes using any of the components that support linking, for example, link, button, buttonbar, tabs, etc.

 Please refer to the [linking section of the help documentation](https://docs.balsamiq.com/desktop/linking/).
 It shows how to use the property inspector to create links between saved files.
-You can watch the short video below for a quick primer.
-Headphones warning: rowdy party music ahead!

-{{< yt _8IyyvECYrg >}}

 Once you've linked together your Balsamiq, you can use fullscreen/presentation mode to demonstrate the click-through prototype.
 If you export the project to PDF, you can also present the click through prototype in a PDF reader on any desktop computer, readily available and free.

-If you're using myBalsamiq, you can also use the Web Prototype view, which opens your project without all of the surrounding myBalsamiq interface.
-We created this feature specifically for demonstration, and even for usability testing purposes.

 This technique takes the most time and effort compared with the simpler techniques, and puts you in the position of maintaining more documents and potentially in danger of becoming precious with your wireframes.
 We tend not to use this technique too often, but it comes in very handy when you're doing demos or usability testing.